How to Make Homemade Peanut Butter for Your Dog

 Peanut butter is a great addition to your dog’s diet.
 Here are a few reasons why:

-Roasted peanuts contain 22 percent more antioxidants than uncooked peanuts.
+Roasted peanuts contain 22% more antioxidants than uncooked peanuts.

 Peanut butter packs vitamin E and cholesterol-regulating monounsaturated fats.